Ellipsis-Labs/phoenix-cli/README.md

 ```

 ### mint-tokens
 Mints tokens of the ticker_string (example: SOL) to the given pubkey.
 Default amount is 100_000_000_000.
+This command is only relevant for tokens associated with the ellipsis token faucet.
+On mainnet, this will only apply to the BASE/QUOTE market at address `14CAwu3LiBBk5fcHGdTsFyVxDwvpgFiSfDwgPJxECcE5`

-`$ phoenix-cli -u main mint-tokens SOL aChXgDyJn7g5BCkjccisGc78LrQZKEmNgt5sz8Tdkzn -a 100000`
+`$ phoenix-cli -u main mint-tokens BASE aChXgDyJn7g5BCkjccisGc78LrQZKEmNgt5sz8Tdkzn -a 100000`
 ```
 Creating ATA
 100000 Tokens minted!
-Mint pubkey: B1sL3zxwyVnDGzRWCAsBkjL23wyu8HgwQP4XxgnHiSrv,  Recipient address: aChXgDyJn7g5BCkjccisGc78LrQZKEmNgt5sz8Tdkzn
+Mint pubkey: 7Z6Kczxo8ViRpfnsVvVaATB5fQ8bN2CQpxP8DHfd1vz5,  Recipient address: aChXgDyJn7g5BCkjccisGc78LrQZKEmNgt5sz8Tdkzn
 ```

 ### mint-tokens-for-market
 Mints the base and quote tokens of the given market to the given pubkey.
 Default amounts are 100_000_000_000 for base and 100_000_000 for quote.
+This command is only relevant for tokens associated with the ellipsis token faucet.
+On mainnet, this will only apply to the BASE/QUOTE market at address `14CAwu3LiBBk5fcHGdTsFyVxDwvpgFiSfDwgPJxECcE5`

 `$ phoenix-cli -u main mint-tokens-for-market 14CAwu3LiBBk5fcHGdTsFyVxDwvpgFiSfDwgPJxECcE5 aChXgDyJn7g5BCkjccisGc78LrQZKEmNgt5sz8Tdkzn`
 ```